kedro-org/kedro-plugins/kedro-telemetry/README.md

 ## What data is being collected?

 We process your hashed computer username, which is pseudonymized information that indirectly relates to you personally.
-In total, we collect the following project-related and environmental information, relying on your consent to do so:
+We collect the following project-related and environmental information, relying on your consent to do so:

 |Description|Example Input|What we receive|
 |-|-|-|